Ana-Mares/3DMP/Final Project - Spring Car/README.md

 <b>Task:</b> Seeing how important it is to understand the meaning of Rapid Prototyping, the
 Final Project consists of creating a prototype of a specific mechanism.

-The final project that I chose for the 3DMP Course is a Spring Car, which I need to model starting from the following sources: <br>
+The final project that I chose for the 3DMP Course is a Spring Car, which I need to model starting from the following resources: <br>
 	a.
 [Youtube video](https://www.youtube.com/watch?v=pX1OS6-TNw8&feature=youtu.be) <br>
 	b.
 [Thingiverse design](https://www.thingiverse.com/thing:3328754) <br>
 	c.
 [MyMiniFactory design](https://www.myminifactory.com/object/3d-print-dual-mode-spring-motor-rolling-chassis-26862) <br>
 	My direct reference was the MyMiniFactory design.
+	For crediting the creator of the design, I observed that the Thingiverse design creator is [NikoG](https://www.thingiverse.com/NikoG/about), who actually credits [Greg Zumwalt](https://www.myminifactory.com/users/gzumwalt) for the design.
+Greg Zumwalt is the creator of the MyMiniFactory design which I used as direct inspiration.
+The video is uploaded by [Prusa 3D by Josef Prusa](https://www.youtube.com/channel/UCLHAxAdvAKJY0niRJZRYMvg) on youtube and it is the design of NikoG, printed.<br>
 	I chose this design because I found it quite easy and fun to do.
 I also remembered playing with this kind of spring cars when I was a child and it was interesting for me to create a prototype of something that I am actually familiar with and to understand how it actually works.
 	This particular model of a spring car works based on friction, which triggers the spring.
 The spring changes its form a little bit and, when the car is places on the ground, without being touched, it will want to go beck to its initial state, therefore making the car move forwards.
 This happens when the car is rubbed with the ground or when the knob is rotated.
 Therefore, the mechanism can be "powered" from two sources.
 	The components of this car are: <br>
 	- 1 [pawl](https://github.com/Ana-Mares/3DMP/blob/master/Final%20Project%20-%20Spring%20Car/stl%20files/Pawl.stl) <br>
 	- 1 [spring](https://github.com/Ana-Mares/3DMP/blob/master/Final%20Project%20-%20Spring%20Car/stl%20files/Spring.stl) <br>